Rushing For Musicians: The Panic Response

-It is an unfortunate fact of human nature that when we are in a hurry, we tend to do things too fast.
-“Too fast” is, by definition, the speed above which we start to lose control and accidents start to happen.
+Human nature seems to suffer the defect that when we are in a hurry, we can very easily fall into the trap of doing things too fast.
+This is the “panic response”.
+“Too fast” is, by definition, any speed above which we start to lose control, and this is when accidents start to happen.
 The musical manifestation of this “natural psychological law” is that we tend to rush the most, difficult, complex passages (these are the ones we call “fast”).

 When we think “this passage is fast”, then we also tend to think not only that it has to feel “difficult” but also even that it has to go “as fast as possible”.
 Here we are measuring the speed subjectively, confusing speed with difficulty (see Fast Playing).
-This is the panic response.
-In this state, overwhelmed by an overdose of demands on our brain and body, we lose our logical reasoning capacities and can no longer hear the metronome or the other musicians.
+In this state of panic, overwhelmed by an overdose of demands on our brain and body and therefore in a state of high tension, we lose our logical reasoning capacities and can no longer feel the steady pulse or hear the other musicians (or the metronome).

 MENTAL ACCELERATION

-OVERLOAD
+BRAIN OVERLOAD

 Rushing is just one symptom of the loss of control that occurs when our brain is overloaded.
 We are literally so tied up in our own problems, so self-absorbed, that we have no brain space free to pay attention to what is going on around us.
-Whereas a computer that doesn’t have enough RAM memory or processing power might go slower before ultimately grinding to a halt, a musician in the same circumstances will often accelerate until ultimately crashing, out of control at top speed.
+Whereas a computer that doesn’t have enough RAM memory or processing power might go slower before ultimately grinding to a halt, a musician in the same circumstances will often accelerate until ultimately crashing, out of control, at top speed.

 SOLUTIONS